 Both techniques seem so opposite, yet I feel what I learn about form and surface in each process -- both in electric firings and in woodfire -- brings new energy to the clay and greater enthusiasm to my work.

 Thank you for visiting my site!
-For more information or to purchase work, please contact me.
-Below is a list of my Upcoming Events.
+For more information or to purchase work or a gift certificate, please contact me.

 NATALIE WARRENS CERAMIC DESIGN - CONTACT